TusharJaiswal01/Platform_T/README.md

 - 🖥️ **Value it provides**: Makes the platform accessible to a wider audience and ensures usability, regardless of the device used.

 #### 📹 **Feature Demonstration**
-*Video for Responsive Design will be embedded here.*

 ---